 Each semester there is a brand new collection of music when you sign up for our Music Together® classes - with 9 collections of CDs.
 A family will never repeat a song collection twice if they come to Music Together for 3 years!
 With a repertoire of music from all around the world, you'll hear happy village harvest dances, Korean lullabies, Cuban rainforest songs, jazz, classical, American folk songs, and original compositions written for Music Together classes.

-When a family signs up for our classes each semester they will receive a CD and a beautifully illustrated book to accompany the CD.
+When a family signs up for our classes each semester they will receive a CD and a beautifully illustrated songbook to accompany the music.
 The 9 collections are as follows:

-Many of our families begin our classes when their child is just a baby, and when their child approaches three or older, they ask if their child is too old for the class, or if their child will benefit if they are now going to be repeating a collection of music they have taken in the past?
-In many cases, a family have had a new baby and they happily decide to take both kids (or even 3 children) along to our classes as a family.
+Many of our families begin our classes when their child is just a baby.
+When their child approaches three or older, they ask if their child is too old for the class or if their child will benefit if they are now going to be repeating a collection of music they have taken in the past?
+In many cases, a family will have had a new baby and they happily decide to take both kids (or even 3 children) along to our classes as a family.

 Your older child will also enjoy singing the lullaby and will connect some earlier bonds that they've had with their parents/caregivers from their first days in Music Together.
 As parents/caregivers, you will also take joy in remembering these songs, and those precious memories spent in music class with your child when they were babies.